An unambiguous yet ominous chuck key — Commons

 This means that it’s all too common to hear safety bulletins from administrators along the lines of the following: “make a new resolution to make this year accident free,” or to add “safety to annual performance evaluations,” or to “please report even the minor accidents,” and emphasis that “failure to report an incident… does result in consequences.”
 This is the easiest thing for an administrator in a power structure to do.
 Aside from invasive intrusions into labs, what else can they do?
 But this leads to other problems.

 I once knew an administrator who still conducted research in their lab.
 One day, a post-doc accidentally mixed two substances in the fume hood, leading to an explosion that destroyed the hood.
-The administrator, under pressure to reduce accidents in their unit, did not report the incident to others as they were the only required chain of reporting.
-Months later, a young faculty member in their unit had a similar incident that destroyed another fume hood.
-A year later, a similar accident sent 16 people to the hospital at a neighboring institution.
+The administrator, under pressure to reduce accidents in their unit, said, “I’ll make the consequences severe enough to deter this from happening again!”

 When framed like this, the lack of communication almost seems criminal.
 Clearly, the sad reality is that these authoritative declarations coupled with punishments, within our communication-deficient authoritarian-legalistic system structure, can lead to corruption and actually be detrimental to the broader cause they intend to help.
 This command and control approach boils down to what is known as the deterrence hypothesis: the introduction of a penalty that leaves everything else unchanged will reduce the occurrence of the behavior subject to the penalty.
 I’ve previously written about the problems of applying the deterrence hypothesis to grading of coursework.
 In this case, safety is connected to my performance evaluation — which is primarily used for raise allocations and promotion.
 So in short, if an accident happens, my status and pay within the institution will suffer.
 So does this feedback mechanism promote better safety or lack of reporting — the most direct effect is lack of reporting.
 This is also presumes that the permanent disabling damage from losing fingers or another accident is not deterrence enough — the approach assumes that faculty delegate all risks to students rather than doing the activity themselves.